2025 Online Reputation Management Statistics

 It’s important to think (and search) like your customers would to determine what your online presence is saying about you.
 Remember that online reputation management best practices are founded on the principles of online human behavior and the tactics of search engine optimization and content marketing.

-The major player in the SEO world still stands — Google.
-When optimizing your brand’s reputation, understanding Google’s algorithmic principles is crucial, but understanding human behavior is even more important.
+The major player in the SEO world still stands even with all of the AI competition out there — Google.
+When optimizing your brand’s reputation, understanding Google’s algorithmic principles is important, but understanding human behavior is even more important.

 81% of marketers view content as a core business strategy